samjones00/docs/docs/http-utils.md

 The recommended way to call ServiceStack services is to use any of the [C# Service Clients](/csharp-client) which have a nice DRY and typed API optimized for this use.
 However when doing server programming you will often need to consume 3rd Party HTTP APIs, unfortunately the built-in way to do this in .NET doesn't make for a good development experience since it makes use of **WebRequest** - one of the legacy classes inherited from the early .NET days.
 WebRequest is an example of a class that's both versatile but also suffers from exposing an out-dated and unpleasant API for your application code to bind to.

-### Creating a pleasant DRY API with just extension methods
+### HTTP Utils - a pleasant DRY API using extension methods

 Rather than taking the normal .NET approach of wrapping WebRequest inside a suite of proxy and abstraction classes, we prefer to instead encapsulate any unnecessary boilerplate behind extension methods DRYing common access patterns behind terse, readable and chained APIs without any loss of flexibility since the underlying WebRequest remains accessible whenever it's needed.